Divorce is a complicated process, but valuing and dividing a medical practice can make that process trying.

 A business can also be valued using a flat percentage of gross income that would depend on the industry.
 However, this valuation works best for companies with predictable long-term expenses and cash flow.
 Realistically, this is probably not the best option for valuing a private medical practice.

 2) Fair Market Value

 A medical practice's value can also be determined using fair market value.
 But choosing a medical practice's fair market value is not as easy as it sounds.

 Fair market value is the price a willing buyer would pay for the business on the market.
-But there is not generally a ready market for medical practices, so this can be difficult to determine.
+But there is not generally a ready market for medical practices, so this can be not easy to determine.
 However, with the recent trend of hospitals buying up private practices, there could be a market for yours or similar methods.

 If any comparable practices have been sold lately, that could relate to the fair market value of your course.
 An analogous approach would have the same or a similar specialty, of a similar size, and in the same or similar location as your practice.